 You might find many items during cleaning which you don’t really remember buying.
 Relax, it happens.
 If you think in peace, you probably don’t need half the items occupying most of your kitchen space.
 Don’t hesitate to get rid of those items.
-If you are a big hoarder like my mother, but all the extra, unused utensils, appliances in a box, and keep in the uppermost shelves in the kitchen.
+If you are a big hoarder like my mother, put all the extra, unused utensils, appliances in a box, and keep on the uppermost shelves in the kitchen.
 In simple words create space to make your kitchen more functional.

 Check the stock for grains, spices, milk, lentils, and vegetables.
 Check the expiry dates of packaged items.
 Be smart to discard them if the expiry date is over for more than a month or two.
 You might get shocked to see your actual stock in the kitchen.